 Speaking about her involvement as the Scheme’s first mentor, Elisha Lindsay said “'Initiating a programme that brings together the concept of diversity in a tangible and practical way is something I never thought would be achievable.
 Seeing how receptive members of the Bar are to hearing and learning about anti-racist practices and achieving true diversity within the Bar gives me hope for a more inclusive environment.”

 As the Scheme’s first mentee, Paul said “It is a privilege to be able to be involved in this ground-breaking initiative.
 Being mentored by Elisha gives me a golden opportunity to learn from her experience and insight, and to challenge my own preconceptions and prejudices.
 I know it will make me a better antiracist ally, and help me to change myself and the profession for the better.”

 We recognise that the Scheme will involve difficult and potentially uncomfortable conversations between participants.
 The pilot of the Scheme is being monitored by the Taskforce and our Equality and Access to Justice Team, and measures are in place to monitor and safeguard the wellbeing of its participants, particularly mentors.

-To apply to take part in the Scheme, please submit an application form, which can be accessed here, to firstname.lastname@example.org.
+We are currently recruiting volunteers for phase two of the Scheme.
+To apply to take part in the Scheme, please submit an application form to [email protected].
 The form can be provided in alternative formats.
 Full Terms of Reference for the Scheme can be accessed online.